Bootle Town Hall: History

 After significant population growth in the later half of the 19th century, largely associated with Irish immigration attracted by work at the Liverpool docks, and following the incorporation of Bootle-cum-Linacre as a municipal borough in 1868, civic leaders decided to procure a dedicated town hall: the site they selected was open land north of Baliol Road.

 The foundation stone for the new building was laid by the mayor, John McArthur, on 8 July 1880.
 It was designed by John Johnson in the Renaissance style and was officially opened by the mayor, Alderman William Poulson, on 10 April 1882.
 The design involved an asymmetrical main frontage with eight bays facing onto Oriel Road; the left hand bay featured a large round headed window on the first floor with a pediment above, while the second bay featured a round headed doorway with a tympanum flanked by Corinthian order columns supporting an open pediment with a two-stage clock tower above.
 The next three bays featured dormer windows at roof level while the last three bays featured mezzanine floor windows.
-Internally, the principal room was the assembly hall which featured stained glass windows depicting the coats of arms of Lancashire towns.
+Internally, the principal room was the assembly hall at the north-west corner of the site, which featured stained glass windows depicting the coats of arms of Lancashire towns.
+The mayor's parlour, council chamber, committee rooms and ante-rooms were all on the west side of the complex, facing Oriel Road, while the offices of the Town Clerk and other corporation officials were on the north side, accessed by a separate entrance on Trinity Road.
 The building was extended to the south by five bays to include a library and museum in 1887.
 The town hall became the headquarters of the new county borough of Bootle in 1889.